-Teaching Staff: C.J.
-Saunders (Head of Department), J.H.
-Moyle (Master of Scholars), E. Excelby
+Teaching Staff: G. Treeby (Head of Department), C.M.
+Summers (Second in Department), C.J.
+Saunders, E. Exelby (Head of Sixth Form)

 As C. S. Lewis said, 'We read to know we're not alone.'
 The study of literature allows us to see the world differently and also allows us to connect with the experiences of others, exploring characters perhaps far removed from our everyday lives.
-In a more practical sense, the subject offers the opportunity to form and shape arguments, provides us with excellent grounding in our written work and demands that we think carefully about the way language is used to shape meaning and the reader's response.
+In a more practical sense, the subject offers the opportunity to form and shape arguments, allows for the development of intellectual and critical thinking, provides an excellent grounding in professional written work and demands that we think carefully about the way language is used to shape meaning.

 English is not an easy option; it requires a great deal of reading and the painstaking preparation of essays.
 It requires students to establish critical viewpoints, immerse themselves in language and articulate arguments.
 It is an appropriate choice for anyone who has the sense to question the world around them.
 It would suit students who have the capacity to view experience through new eyes, have open minds and are willing to engage in lively (and sometimes controversial) debate.
 It is also a course which allows individuals to pursue their own independent interests and passions in literature.
+The course is taught in lessons shared between two teachers.
+You will be required to write essays, prepare presentations and discuss your ideas in class.
+We supplement the classroom study of texts, wherever possible, with theatre productions, student conferences, library sessions and our society, LitSoc.